theystemYT/PlayerListHUD-for-MCPE/README.md

-# Player List HUD for Minecraft Bedrock Edition
+# Player List HUD for MCPE & Minecraft Bedrock Edition
 A simple and lightweight mod for Minecraft Pocket Edition and Bedrock Edition that adds a Player List HUD.
 Easily see all players in your world with their names and relevant details displayed on-screen.

 ## Features: